bhisaac/5eFP/5eFP-SRD.md

 ## Recall

+When PCs in a group are finished with their objectives, they may recall back to the HQ map room at any time by performing a special ritual that can only be completed outside of an encounter.
+Once one or more PCs complete a recall ritual, all PCs in the group recall simultaneously, returning to the HQ map room.
+The nature of how PCs recall depends on the game world you are playing in, which is detailed in your setting handbook.
+PCs automatically recall if they haven't already done so after 8 hours.

-Once deployed, PCs in a group may recall back to the headquarters (HQ) map room at any time by performing a special ritual that can only be completed outside of an encounter.
+~~Once deployed, PCs in a group may recall back to the headquarters (HQ) map room at any time by performing a special ritual that can only be completed outside of an encounter.
 Once one or more PCs complete a recall ritual, all PCs in the group recall simultaneously.
 After 8 hours have elapsed while deployed, any PC not currently located at HQ is automatically recalled.
-A PC may only recall once per game session.
+A PC may only recall once per game session.~~

 > For Game Masters: How do the PCs recall?
 >